 You may ask for this type of appeal in writing or by phone.
-Make sure you write "I want a quick decision or an expedited appeal," or "I feel my / my child's health could be hurt by waiting for a standard decision."
-To request a quick decision by phone, call Member Services.
-Call Member services at 1-800-964-2247.
+Make sure you write “I want a quick decision or an expedited appeal,” or “I feel my / my child’s health could be hurt by waiting for a standard decision.”
+To request a quick decision by phone, call your Service Coordinator or a Member Advocate at 1-844-843-0004.

 Does my request for an expedited appeal have to be in writing?

 We can accept your request orally or in writing.
-Mail written requests to:
+You can send requests to:

 Cook Children's Health Plan

 P.O.
 Box 2488